jsrois/args-kata-cpp/README.md

 # Args Kata

+#### Attempt 3

+We are leaving out the "list of parameters" test case for now

 > This Kata is presented in Robert C..
 Martin’s book “Clean Code”, chapter 14.
 Also listed in Emily Bache's _Coding Dojo Handbook_.